 - In a large bowl, stir together the yogurt, lemon juice & zest, ginger, garlic and garam masala.
 Add the chicken legs, toss well.
 Cover and place in the refrigerator and marinate several hours up to 24.

-- Place the chicken on a parchment lined baking sheet, season with salt and roast until juices run clear.
-About an hour.
+- Place the chicken on a parchment-lined baking sheet, season with salt and roast until juices run clear

 - Let chicken stand 5-10 minutes before serving.

 You can purchase garam masala in bulk, I buy it online (<–affiliate link).
 It’s cheaper than paying $20 some odd dollars from the bulk bin at my local health food or Whole Foods store (of course the benefit to that is only buying a little at a time, especially if you are not sure you will use it often).
 You could also go in on a pound with a friend and share, store it in the freezer and have it on hand for a long time!